 – When your feet start to sweat, change your socks.

-– Wash in water of 140 ° F (60 ° C or above) socks, bedding and towels.
-Combining washing socks with application of OTC antifungal treatments should treat most cases of athlete’s foot.
+– Wash in water of 140 ° F (60 ° C or above) socks, bedding, and towels.
+Combining washing socks with the application of OTC antifungal treatments should treat most cases of athlete’s foot.
 You may clean your shoes by using disinfectant wipes (like Clorox wipes) or sprays.

 3. Wear shoes that are light and well-ventilated.

 – Wear socks made of breathable fibers like cotton or wool, or socks made of synthetic fibers that wick moisture away from your skin.